swissbib/metadataNationalLicencesDocumentation/pages/general/final-report-2017-11.md

 The whole process is best described in the [slides from the AAI & Swiss edu-ID Update 2016](https://www.switch.ch/aai/support/presentations/update2016/04_Nationallicences.pdf).

-The details on how to set up 'eduPersonEntitlement' via SWITCH API for SWITCH edu-ID users are available in [Swissbib Documentation](http://www.swissbib.org/wiki/index.php?title=Switch-Edu-ID).
+The details on how to set up `eduPersonEntitlement` via SWITCH API for SWITCH edu-ID users are available in [Swissbib Documentation](http://www.swissbib.org/wiki/index.php?title=Switch-Edu-ID).

 ![Architecture]({{ site.github.url }}/public/images/swissbib-switch-edu-id.png)